nahuelsiemaszko/report-builder/facial-expression-recognition/README.md

     python use.py

-Press 'q' to exit the script when done.
+Press 'q' to exit when done.